The Complex of Hypersurfaces in a Homology Class

-\begin{thm} Let $M$ be a compact oriented smooth $n$-manifold.
-For every pair of properly embedded hypersurfaces $S, T$ in $M$ that are homologous (relative boundary), there is a sequence of properly embedded hypersurfaces~$S= S_0,\ldots, S_m = T$ in $M$, all in the same homology class, such that each two consecutive~$S_i$ are disjoint. \end{thm}
+Given a smooth manifold~$M$, by a \textbf{submanifold} of~$M$ we mean a smooth manifold~$S$ contained in~$M$, whose inclusion~$S \into M$ is a smooth embedding transverse to the boundary~$\partial M$.
+We will say that~$S$ is \textbf{properly embedded} if $S\cap \bd M = \bd S$.
+When its codimension $\dim M - \dim S$ equals~$1$, we call~$S$ a \textbf{hypersurface}.

-The intermediate hypersurfaces~$S_i$ produced by the proof behave rather predictably with respect to~$S$~and~$T$.
-Namely, they can all be made to lie in a small neighborhood of the union~$S \cup T$, and if $S,T$ have disjoint boundaries, then for every~$S_i$, each connected component of~$\bd S_i$ is isotopic in~$\bd M$ to a component of $\bd S$~or~$\bd T$.
+For an oriented compact smooth manifold~$M$ of dimension~$n$ and a codimension-$1$ (integral) homology class~$\phi\in \h_{n-1}(M,\bd M)$, it is well-known that there is a properly embedded oriented compact hypersurface~$S\subset M$ \textbf{representing}~$\phi$, that is, for which $\phi$~is the image of the fundamental class~$[S]$ under the inclusion-induced map~$\h_{n-1}(S, \bd S) \to \h_{n-1}(M, \bd M)$.
+(One can find such an~$S$ as the pre-image of a regular value of a smooth map~$M \to \SS^1$ classifying the Poincaré dual of~$\phi$.)
+In this article, we relate the various such embedded hypersurfaces, the first main theorem being the following:

-We state and prove Theorem~\ref{thm:maintheorem} in the language of a certain simplicial complex~$\S(M, \phi)$ associated to~$M$ and a homology class~$\phi\in \h_{n-1}(M,\partial M)$.
-Specifically, $\S(M, \phi)$ has as vertices the isotopy classes of properly embedded hypersurfaces representing~$\phi$, and a finite set of vertices forms a simplex if the corresponding isotopy classes admit pairwise disjoint representatives.
-Theorem~\ref{thm:maintheorem} is then equivalent to the statement that $\S(M, \phi)$~is connected.
+\begin{thm}[Sequentially disjoint hypersurfaces] Let $M$~be an oriented compact smooth manifold of dimension~$n$, let $\phi\in \h_{n-1}(M, \bd M)$ be a codimension-$1$ homology class, and let $S,S'$~be properly embedded oriented hypersurfaces in~$M$ representing~$\phi$.
+Then there is a sequence~$S=S_0, S_1,\ldots, S_m=S'$ of properly embedded oriented hypersurfaces in~$M$, all representing~$\phi$, such that each two consecutive~$S_i$ are disjoint. \end{thm}

-Similarly defined complexes have been studied before by several authors \cite{Ha08} \cite{PS12} \cite{Schu17} \cite{Schu18}, but their precise definitions are always slightly different.
-We refer to Schulten's article \cite[Section 2]{Schu17} for a discussion on the differences.
-If $M$ is 2-dimensional and closed, our complex is the same as the one defined by Irmer \cite{Ir12}, and in this case our result is contained in her article.
-In the 2-dimensional case, however, our techniques allow us to also prove the following result: \begin{thm} Let $M$~be a compact oriented smooth surface, and let $\phi\in \h_1(M, \bd M)$.
-Then the complex~$\S(M, \phi)$ is simply connected. \end{thm} For $M$ having dimension $3$, a complex similar to~$\S(M, \phi)$ has first been studied by Kakimizu \cite{Ka92}, who focused on the case where $M$ is a knot exterior.
-His work has been extended by Przytycki and Schultens \cite{PS12}.
+Our proof produces the intermediate hypersurfaces~$S_i$ rather explicitly.
+Namely, it will be clear that they can all be chosen to lie in an arbitrarily small neighborhood of the union~$S \cup S'$, and if $S,S'$~have disjoint boundaries, then for every~$S_i$, each connected component of~$\bd S_i$ is isotopic in~$\bd M$ to a component of $\bd S$~or~$\bd S'$.

-In dimensions other than $2$~and~$3$, we are not aware of any results of this kind.
+Theorem~\ref{thm:maintheorem} will be re-stated and proved as Theorem~\ref{thm.connected}.
+It is rephrased in the language of a simplicial complex~$\Sd(M, \phi)$, whose vertices are the hypersurfaces representing~$\phi$, and whose $k$-simplices are sets of $k+1$ pairwise-disjoint hypersurfaces (Definition~\ref{dfn.Sdagger}).
+With that terminology in place, Theorem~\ref{thm:maintheorem} is the statement that $\Sd(M, \phi)$~is connected.